The best email clients are no longer just about sending emails, but instead as much as integrating into additional software and apps.

 You can also access Gmail offline, although you'll need Google Chrome for that to work.
 Furthermore, there is a neat snooze feature that allows you to, well, snooze an email for a specified amount of time (it also automatically labels that email as important).

 Other features are more questionable.
-Instead of organizing messages into folders, for instance – a simple metaphor which just about every user understands – you must filter them using a custom labelling system.
+Instead of organizing messages into folders, for instance – a simple metaphor which just about every user understands – you must filter them using a custom labeling system.
 This works, and has some advantages, but isn't popular with all users.
 Still, Gmail is an excellent service overall, and a good first choice for your email provider.

 Google makes a paid business-oriented version of Gmail available in the shape of its G Suite product.